Avaiga/taipy-doc/docs/knowledge_base/index.md

       </header>
       <div class="tp-content-card-body">
         <h4> Callbacks </h4>
-        <p> Make your multi-user graphical interface fully interactive using the on-change callback.
+        <p> Make your multi-user graphical interface fully interactive using the on_change callback.
         </p>
       </div>
     </a>